drewdeponte/git-ps-book/src/guides/request-review.md

 #### Request Review Branch Creation & Sync

-Assuming that the isolaction verification is successful it then moves onto creating the request review branch (e.g. `ps/rr/some-patch-summary`) based on the upstream base, cherry-picking the patch into it, and then syncing that branch with the remote.
+Assuming that the isolation verification is successful it then moves onto creating the request review branch (e.g. `ps/rr/some-patch-summary`) based on the upstream base, cherry-picking the patch into it, and then syncing that branch with the remote.